nonstrict-hq/nonstrict.eu-website/recordkit/try-swift.md

 # Getting Started on Swift

-This guide will walk you through the steps to integreate RecordKit into your Swift app.
+This guide will walk you through the steps to integrate RecordKit into your Swift app.
 By the end you will be able to make a screen recording.

 ::: details Starting from scratch?
 1. Start [Xcode](https://developer.apple.com/xcode/) choose "Create New Project..." from the launch screen.